Top tips about living in Surrey and Guildford

 Close to the University, there is also the Guildford Museum.
 This is the place to go if you really want to get to know your new home.
 Discover the secrets of your new town in fun and interactive ways and you’re sure to become a local in no time.

-To find out more about your arrival to the University of Surrey International Study Centre, read more of our helpful pre-arrival tips - such as how to deal with homesickness and how to make the most out of your time in Surrey.
+To find out more about your arrival to the University of Surrey International Study Centre, read more of our helpful pre-arrival tips.